TriadmanInit1/Janex-Python/README.md

 <h5> Adding to your project </h5>

-Firstly, if you want to use this from source, clone the git repository to the local directory of your project.
+Firstly, you'll need to install the library using the Python pip package manager.

 ```
-cd /path/to/your/project/directory

-gh repo clone Cipher58/Janex
+python3 -m pip install Janex

 ```

-Secondly, even if you are just using the library, import the Janex toolkit into your code by adding this line
+Secondly, you need to import the library into your Python script.

 ```
 from Janex import *